-What is the role of a life insurance broker?
+What’s the difference between a life insurance agent and broker?

 These terms are often used interchangeably, but agents and brokers have different roles.
 A life insurance agent works for one or more insurance companies with the purpose of selling policies to those who need them.
 Life insurance agent responsibilities often include meeting a quote for the companies they work for.

 Since a reputable and licensed insurance broker should be acting in your best interests, these professionals have a number of duties and responsibilities to follow.